-For information on academic requirements and applying to the program, please contact Dr. Mark Nelson, Graduate Coordinator.
+For information on academic requirements and applying to the program, please contact Dr. Anna Elliott, Graduate Coordinator.

 The CACREP standards have been developed through extensive cooperation with counselor educators, practitioners, and the public-at-large.
 Since accreditation is a voluntary endeavor, those schools with CACREP-accredited counseling programs have chosen to demonstrate their commitment to provide rigorous and high quality training to students.
 CACREP-accredited programs make continual evaluations and revisions to remain current and accredited.

 Our programs include clinical experiences in practicum and an internship where students gain supervised counseling practice.
 Marriage, Couples, and Family and Mental Health Counseling students are required to complete one semester of practicum (100 hours) and an internship (600 hours) for a total of 700 hours of supervised counseling experience.
 School Counseling students are required to complete one semester of practicum (100 hours) and an internship (600 hours) for a total of 800 hours of supervised counseling experience.
 In addition to the clinical experiences, students pursue a course of study that is founded on eight core academic areas as outlined by CACREP:

 - Professional Identity Social and Cultural Diversity